Tutorial: Create and manage a VPN gateway using the Azure portal

 Resize a gateway SKU

 There are specific rules regarding resizing vs. changing a gateway SKU.
 In this section, we'll resize the SKU.
-For more information, see Gateway settings - resizing and changing SKUs.
+For more information, see Resize or change gateway SKUs.

 Go to the Configuration page for your virtual network gateway.

-On the right side of the page, click the dropdown arrow to show the available gateway SKUs.
+On the right side of the page, click the dropdown arrow to show a list of available SKUs.

 Select the SKU from the dropdown.